acd-engine/jupyterbook/_sources/ivy_2_1_overview_acdea.md

   - National Library Archive ID: The ID assigned by the National Library of Australia for the same individual.
 <br><br>

-- **Organization Level**: representing organizations that are relevant to the cultural data.
+- **Organisation Level**: representing organisations that are relevant to the cultural data.

-  - Names: all types of names of the organization, including display name, primary name and alternative names.
+  - Names: all types of names of the organisation, including display name, primary name and alternative names.

-  - Description: the brief description of the organization.
+  - Description: the brief description of the organisation.

-  - Types: the types of the organizations.
+  - Types: the types of the organisation.

-  - Long Term Roles: : the roles that the organization has held for an extended period of time.
+  - Long Term Roles: the roles that the organisation has held for an extended period of time.

-  - Operation: the features about operation of the organization.
+  - Operation: the features about operation of the organisation.

-  - Locations: the places where the organization has been located.
+  - Locations: the places where the organisation has been located.
 <br><br>

 - **Event Level**: representing cultural events.